This article may contain compensated links. Please read disclaimer for more info.

 June in Paris is a summer month.
 However, you need to pack more than just shorts and sandals for the coldest hours of the day.

-Forget the jacket at home but pack a light cardigan, especially if you want to enjoy diner on a terrace or Paris at night.
+Forget the jacket at home but pack a light cardigan, especially if you want to enjoy dinner on a terrace or Paris at night.

 If you visit Paris in June, it is important to pack good walking shoes such as sneakers or walking sandals, long trousers (jeans are still ok), skirts or shorts below the knee, short sleeve tops, and a light cardigan.